javalin/website/pages/docs/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 #### SSL/HTTP2
+Javalin now has a SSL plugin: https://javalin.io/plugins/ssl-helpers.
+It's recommended to use this plugin for setting up SSL and HTTP2/3, as it's a lot more user-friendly than configuring it manually in Jetty.

-To configure SSL or HTTP2 you need to use a custom server (see previous section).\\
+To configure SSL or HTTP2 manually in Jetty you need to use a custom server.

 An example of a custom server with SSL can be found in the examples, [HelloWorldSecure](https://github.com/javalin/javalin/blob/master/javalin/src/test/java/io/javalin/examples/HelloWorldSecure.java#L22-L30).